 - For image ads, most companies ran images without text.

 - Carousels are the most popular type of ad and usually contained more than five slides.

 If you want to use Facebook ads successfully for your eCommerce company, you may be tempted to use Facebook ads to increase brand awareness or to get more Facebook fans, but that might not deliver the best ROI.

-While all of this data is interesting, it’s also true that we can’t say from this research whether the ads these companies are running are successful at driving sales.
+While we set out to research Facebook ads for eCommerce and all of this our data is interesting, it’s also true that we can’t say from this research whether the ads these companies are running are successful at driving sales.